 4. Go to Play Video File and select the video you want to see on your TV.

 5. On an iPhone/iPad or Android, open the app, and you’ll be taken to its dashboard.

-6. To stream online videos on your TV, tap Web Videos.
-To stream offline ones, tap Photos.
+6. To cast online videos on your TV, tap Web Videos.
+To cast offline ones, tap Photos.